Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 What is the deadline for starting an appeal?

-If you are appealing a Review Division decision, your Notice of Appeal must be received by WCAT within 30 days of the date of the Review Division decision.
+If you are appealing a Review Division decision, your Notice of Appeal must be received by the WCAT within 30 days of the date of the Review Division decision.

 How do I start an appeal?

-• Vancouver area: 604-664-7800
+• Lower Mainland: 604-664-7800

-Important: When you speak to WCAT you should ask for an appeal confirmation number as proof that you called before the deadline.
+Important: When you speak to the WCAT you should ask for an appeal confirmation number as proof that you called before the deadline.

-When you send in the Notice of Appeal form, WCAT will automatically tell WorkSafeBC to send you an updated copy of your claim file.
+When you send in the Notice of Appeal form, the WCAT will automatically tell WorkSafeBC to send you an updated copy of your claim file.

 What happens if my Notice of Appeal is late?

-You will also need to send a letter, explaining the special reason or reasons why your appeal was late.
+You will also need to send a letter explaining the special reason or reasons why your Notice of Appeal form was late.
 Your letter must also explain why it would be unjust not to grant your request for an extension.
-WCAT has discretion not to allow your request and as a result there is no guarantee you will be granted an Extension of Time.
+The WCAT has discretion not to allow your request and as a result there is no guarantee you will be granted an Extension of Time.

 For more information, please see our factsheet entitled Extension of Time Applications.